Mambu raises $135M at a $2B+ valuation for a SaaS platform that powers banking services – TechCrunch

 And indeed, the bigger opportunity has also meant that companies like Mambu have a large and growing list of competitors too: they include newer companies like Rapyd and Unit, as well as Thought Machine, which raised a big round last year; Temenos and Italy’s Edera.
 It will be interesting to see how newer entrants in the SaaS banking-platform space disrupt what are, effectively, becoming incumbents in their own right: Mambu is now approaching 10 years old (it was founded in 2011).
 That could lead to consolidation, too.

-Turning back to that customer list, I can understand the logic of a company not really in the business of financial services like a telco, or a neo-bank taking an API-based service to power banking — it focuses instead on building clever algorithms for running those services, and fast interfaces to make them easy to use — it was interesting to me to see large banks on that list, too.
+Turning back to that customer list, I can understand the logic of a company not really in the business of financial services, like a telco or a neo-bank, taking an API-based service to power banking — it focuses instead on building clever algorithms for running those services, and fast interfaces to make them easy to use — it was interesting to me to see large banks on that list, too.
 It turns out that the reason is because banks are up against it in another way.

 “Yes, banks have the functionality and capability, but launching something new is often a case of speed and cost,” said Danilkis.
 “The banks might have a generation-2 system but many will be much older.
 And changing how a financial product behaves is very difficult and highly risky because even a small change can create problems.
 And those systems are not designed to work with APIs, so it is extremely hard if not impossible to connect to other systems, never mind in real time.
 Certain solutions or offerings become impossible or impractical to build yourself.”

-John Doran, the TCV partner, is joining Mambu’s board with this round, and while the company may be seen as an incumbent to some, its early mover position has helped it not only gain market share, but to stand out for investors as one of the players with staying power.
+John Doran, the TCV partner, is joining Mambu’s board with this round, and while the company may be seen as an incumbent to some, its early mover position has helped it not only gain market share, but stand out for investors as one of the players with staying power.

 “Mambu was one of the first companies to leverage the opportunity to move banking software into the cloud,” he said in a statement.
 “The team has built a highly composable, truly cloud-native product in a multi-billion dollar, rapidly-growing market traditionally dominated by large, slow-moving on-prem vendors.
 We have been following Mambu’s progress for many years and are truly delighted to be able to partner with Eugene and the entire Mambu team on their journey to expand their offerings to customers worldwide.”